Geometry.Net - the online learning center

 Elementary if it forged.

-Lecture notes from the course first given in WIS in 1992-1993 academic year and several times recycled since then.
 Mostly they constitute a collection of definitions, formulations of most important theorems and related problems for self-control.
 Since that time, in 1996, I changed the order of exposition.
 Therefore the logical structure is not the same.
 Anyhow, I hope that these notes can still be useful for self-control.
-The general rule is always the same: if you do understand the problem, try to solve it.
-If you don't - disregard it
+The general rule is always the same:

-2. Differential Gometry And General Relativity
+3. Differential Gometry And General Relativity

 Introduction to Differential Geometry and General Relativity